nnja/python/website/content/02-introduction-to-python/090-boolean-logic/30-and-or-not.md

 False
 ```

-Notice what happens when do the same thing to values that have a "truthiness" to them.
+Notice what happens when we do the same thing to values that have a "truthiness" to them.

 ```python
 >>> bool(0) # Verify that zero is "falsey"